irthompson01/Square-Off-JS/README.md

 - DONE: Setup config.js to fetch the config from the server.
 Enabling local and online to coexist without pushing changes to main.
 Deployment can be configured by changing the .env file.

+- IN PROGRESS: Move online modules to src/ directory and separate into server and client side.
+This will require any UI updates to be done in the client side, and any game logic to be done in the server side. so the board class cannot interact with the html elements directly, it must send messages to the server, which will then send messages to the client, which will then update the UI.

+- Move game modules from public/ to src/ directory.
+UI updates are separated from game on client side.

+- DONE:When a player leaves, they should be removed from the player list and the game board. removePlayer() is not working.

-- Add a javascript linter to the project (https://eslint.org/docs/latest/use/getting-started)
+- DONE:Add a javascript linter to the project (https://eslint.org/docs/latest/use/getting-started)

+- DONE: Fix all eslint errors and warnings in the project

-- Add a javascript formatter to the project (https://prettier.io/docs/en/install)
+- DONE: Add a javascript formatter to the project (https://prettier.io/docs/en/install)